 Pumpkin Dal in white bowl

 This quick and easy pumpkin dal is a variation of my Spinach Dal recipe, which is very popular.
 This pumpkin dal is perfect for a cozy fall or winter meal.
 The pumpkin’s creamy texture adds a sweetness to balance the earthy lentils.
-Plus, the lentil protein makes this a satisfying and nutritious meal option.
+Plus, the protein-rich lentils makes this a satisfying and nutritious meal option.

 While pumpkin is a classic choice, you can experiment with different winter squashes.
 Each squash will bring a unique flavor and texture to the dish.